-Action/Project Lead Responsibility Priority Metrics (if applicable)

-Railroad underpass McCordsville Dept. of Tier 1 Updated renderings and

-study update Engineering Opinion of Probable Cost

-Railroad grade McCordsville Dept. of Tier 3

-separation at Broadway Engineering

-Extend Aurora Way McCordsville Dept. of Tier 4

-from current terminus Engineering

-to CR 400W

-Identify missing McCordsville Dept. of Tier 5 Prioritization of

-sidepath and sidewalk Planning & Building segments for

-segments construction

-Complete the sidepath McCordsville Dept. of Tier 5

-and sidewalk network Engineering

-Align offset McCordsville Dept. of Tier 4

-intersections of CR Engineering

-600N with CR 500W &

-CR 400W

-Adopt a local Complete McCordsville Dept. of Tier 1

-Streets policy Planning & Building

-Adopt PROWAG as the Town Manager Tier 1

-town's accessibility

-standard

-Coordinate on changes McCordsville Dept. of Tier 1

-to Mount Comfort Planning & Building

-Airport with Indianapolis

-Airport Authority

-Communicate road and McCordsville DPW Tier 5

-trail maintenance plans

-with the public

-Evaluate the Road McCordsville Dept. of Tier 5 Annual report;

-Impact Fee Planning & Building evaluation of rates and

-projects every 5 years

-Update the Access McCordsville Dept. of Tier 5

-Management Plan Engineering

-Road extensions and McCordsville Dept. of Tier 4

-new road segments Engineering

-Update Apple Maps and McCordsville Dept. of Tier 5

-Google Maps after Engineering

-changes are made to

-roads
+Action/Project Lead Responsibility Priority Metrics (if applicable) Railroad underpass study update McCordsville Dept. of Engineering Tier 1 Updated renderings and Opinion of Probable Cost Railroad grade separation at Broadway McCordsville Dept. of Engineering Tier 3 Extend Aurora Way from current terminus to CR 400W McCordsville Dept. of Engineering Tier 4 Identify missing sidepath and sidewalk segments McCordsville Dept. of Planning & Building Tier 5 Prioritization of segments for construction Complete the sidepath and sidewalk network McCordsville Dept. of Engineering Tier 5 Align offset intersections of CR 600N with CR 500W & CR 400W McCordsville Dept. of Engineering Tier 4 Adopt a local Complete Streets policy McCordsville Dept. of Planning & Building Tier 1 Adopt PROWAG as the town's accessibility standard Town Manager Tier 1 Coordinate on changes to Mount Comfort Airport McCordsville Dept. of Planning & Building with Indianapolis Airport Authority Tier 1 Communicate road and trail maintenance plans with the public McCordsville DPW Tier 5 Evaluate the Road Impact Fee McCordsville Dept. of Planning & Building Tier 5 Annual report; evaluation of rates and projects every 5 years Update the Access Management Plan McCordsville Dept. of Engineering Tier 5 Road extensions and new road segments McCordsville Dept. of Engineering Tier 4 Update Apple Maps and Google Maps after changes are made to roads McCordsville Dept. of Engineering Tier 5

-Housing and Neighborhoods Chapter 4
+04 DRAFT Housing and Neighborhoods

-Housing and the aggregate of housing into neighborhoods is an important decision-making factor when people chose to locate, or remain, in a community.
+Housing and the aggregation of housing into neighborhoods is an important decision-making factor when people choose to locate, or remain in, a community.
 Older communities that developed over time generally have a mix of traditional neighborhoods and more modern subdivisions.
 Communities that have experienced the substantial portion of their housing development since the 1980s tend to have subdivisions that were planned by a single developer and may have a single builder with a limited number of product types available in any one development.
-The development pattern in McCordsville is largely based on the single-developer/single-builder model.
+The development pattern in McCordsville is largely based on the single-developer/ single-builder model.
 This model has resulted in amenity-rich subdivisions with homes that are similar in size and number of bedrooms that have similar building footprints and materials.

-Many suburban subdivisions were built around an understanding of a households that included a marriedcouple and their two or three children living at home and attending local schools.
+Many suburban subdivisions were built around an understanding of a household including a marriedcouple and their two or three children living at home and attending local schools.
 While that pattern is still largely the same in McCordsville, household dynamics are shifting toward single people, couples without children, older adults, and multi-generational households.

 McCordsville has seen significant residential growth over the last 20 years.
 Existing conditions and historical data are provided in Appendix 3.
 This growth is being driven by the town's location in central Indiana and proximity to other communities, amenities, and transportation networks.
 The Mt.
 Vernon Community School District is another key attraction for many prospective residents, as well as the availability of lot/new home inventory.
 Most of the housing stock is in the middle income and higher market segments.
 The town's median household income, according to the 2023 American Community Survey (5-year estimates) is \$113,495.

 This is a relatively high median and underscores the town's current growth patterns for middle-income and higher income housing segments.
-Additional information on housing can be found in the Town's 2019 Market Study and the Coalition for Smart Growth's 2021 Housing Gap Analysis.
+Additional information on housing can be found in McCordville's 2019 Market Study and the Coalition for Smart Growth's 2021 Housing Gap Analysis.